 Mechanical Errors

-- Comma Splices: Avoid joining independent clauses with only a comma.
-Use a semicolon or conjunction instead.
+- Comma Splices – Avoid joining independent clauses with only a comma.

 The Revision Mindset

-- Pass 1: Structure and Argument - Does your organization make sense?
+- Pass 1: Structure and Argument – Does your organisation make sense?
 Is your argument logical?
+(See our guides on writing a thesis statement and research paper structure.)

 - Pass 2: Paragraphs – Does each paragraph have a clear focus?
 Are transitions smooth?